GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/nvidia-bionemo/pretraining/README.md

 k delete -k pretraining/
 ```

 **Note**: This cluster can be used for fine-tuning.
-Feel free to skip this step if you want to reuse it.
+Feel free to skip the next step if you want to reuse it.

 2. To delete the cluster

 ```bash
 gcloud container clusters delete "${CLUSTER_NAME}" --location="${ZONE}" --quiet